kimdurante/gis-workshop-waml-template/content/acquisitions.md

 * Scholarly research
 * Special projects and support initiaitves

 Data often are acquired as 'collections', meaning they contain multiple layers relating to a common theme, place, or event.
-It is useful to identify the commonalities among the data by performing an assessment of the data and/or opening files in a GIS.
+It is useful to identify these similarities by performing an assessment of the data and/or opening files in a GIS.

 ## Assessment